![]() |

 digit - the presence of a digit (range 1 to 128) limits the number of right most elements displayed, for instance, %{d1} displays only com only from example.com but %{d5} would display five right hand elements up to the maximum available, in this case it will display example.com since that is all that is available.

 Note: In the various example fragments shown below we use the terms 'domain SPF' and 'mail host SPF'.
 The domain SPF can be placed anywhere at the top, or apex, of the domain according to taste, say, immediately after the SOA RR or most typically after the MX RR ('cos it just makes sense).
-A mail host SPF is an optional and defensive strategy since some SPF library routines can use the full name of the sending MTA to look for the SPF/TXT RR.
+A mail host SPF is an optional and defensive strategy since some SPF library routines can use the full name of the sending MTA (from the HELO/EHLO) to look for the SPF TXT RR.
 This optional RR will normally be placed immediately after the A or AAAA RR which defines the mail server.

 Example 1: Assumes a single mail server which both sends and receives mail for the domain.